lbryio/lbry.tech/documents/resources/wallet-server.md

 ```

 #### Elasticsearch
 ES does the indexing of claims from the main database.
-It should take around 30 minutes to resync on a fast machine.
+It should take around 6 hours to resync on a fast machine.

 ```
 docker pull lbry/wallet-server:latest-release